Breaking the Metric Voting Distortion Barrier: Mixing Rules

 \section{Mixing Rules}

 Even though none of the three social choice rules we introduced can beat distortion 3 (see \Cref{sec:lbs}), it turns out that mixing them in a careful way can.

 Let us introduce the general technique for analyzing the mixture of these rules.
 Suppose that we have a given election instance and a biased metric.
 We would like to show that a particular rule achieves low distortion on this instance and metric.
-Consider the graph of $r(t)$ that is fixed by the metric.
-For each $\beta\in (\frac12, 1)$, let $\alpha(\cdot)$ be the function such that $\alpha(\beta)\cdot R = \min\{t: r(t) < \beta \}$.
-Informally, if we draw the horizontal line $y = \beta$, then this line intersects the graph of $r(t)$ at the point $(\alpha(\beta)R, \beta)$.
+Consider the {plot} of $r(t)$ that is fixed by the metric.
+Let $\alpha(\cdot)$ be the function {over the domain $(\frac12, 1)$ that maps $\beta \mapsto {\frac{1}{R}}\min\{t: r(t) < \beta \}$}.
+Informally, if we draw the horizontal line $y = \beta$, then this line intersects the {curve} of $r(t)$ at the point $(\alpha(\beta)R, \beta)$.
 (If the intersection is a line segment, we take the rightmost point on the segment.)

 Unsurprisingly, the function $\alpha(\cdot)$ is directly related to the $\alpha$ we were considering in \Cref{sec:mechs}: \Cref{prop:small-r-consistent-metric} tells us that if we have $\alpha(\cdot)$ corresponding to a biased metric, then the metric is $(\alpha(\beta), \beta)$-consistent for all $\beta\in(\frac12,1)$.